-Cynthia returned to California in 2015, after being away from her home state for 20 years.
-She grew up in the Bay Area, and then moved to Southern California where she graduated from the University of Southern California with a double major in journalism and history.
+Cynthia returned to California in 2015 after being away from her home state for 20 years.
+She grew up in the Bay Area, and later graduated from the University of Southern California with a double major in journalism and history.

 For most of her vocational life, Cynthia followed a call to full-time lay ministry either writing for various missional organizations, or working with cross-cultural/humanitarian outreach.
 For 15 years, she co-created and co-directed CrossLink, a 501(c)(3), that developed youth teams for short-term projects to Russia, Mexico, and U.S. urban environments.
 In connection to her work, she lived overseas twice: Moscow (1994) and Athens (2003-2006).

 In her new role as All Saints’ parish administrator, Cynthia is committed to nurturing opportunities in spiritual formation, while effectively supporting the parish’s leadership and covenant as a catalyst and developer.
-Bridge building is one of her strongest passions—she most enjoys drawing people toward common ground or the both/and of the human experience.
+Once or twice a year, she facilitates Seeking God Together, a group spiritual companioning practice.